 =VLOOKUP(lookup value,table array,column index number,range lookup)

-.Press Enter or Return.
+.Press Enter or return.

 Now let's dive into a detailed breakdown of how to use VLOOKUP (or vertical lookup).
+Note: I'm using Excel online, but the steps are the same in the desktop app.

 To keep this tutorial simple, I'll show you how to use the VLOOKUP function in Excel to identify an employee's ID based on their last name.
 Specifically, we're looking for Sandra Kwon's employee ID.
 While you'd probably use VLOOKUP for something more complex with a much larger dataset, the steps to use VLOOKUP remain the same.